Artworker

 - work closely with and support the creative team, following designs and artwork from their conception to final sign-off

-- curate and create corporate designs across a range of formats using Adobe Creative Cloud and programs such as Photoshop, InDesign and Illustrator
+- create corporate designs across a range of formats using software such as Adobe Creative Cloud, including Photoshop, InDesign and Illustrator

 - create visual concepts and retouch images to ensure they meet print and web standards, such as colour, typography and image libraries